AlexRogalskiy/rmanns/README.md

 Always before I buy a book I download it from the internet and read the samples, for quality assessment.
 If I like the book - I buy it, if not, I do not buy it.
 Yeah, maybe it's not cool, but I don't want to pay for bad books.
 The problem with books from the internets is annotations (red annotations is really irritable).
 This script solves this problem.

+## Attention

+This script was tested only on Linux (Ubuntu), so use it your own risk.

 ## How to use

 As i say above, this script is just a wrapper around `pdftk` and it's mean that you should install `pdftk`: